MiaYWei/Group_G_UNO-Card-Game/README.md

    * To discard action cards,
      * Skip cards- Combine the first letter of the color with 'S', so if you want to discard(RED,SKIP), Press RS.
      * Draw one cards- Combine the first letter of the color with 'O', so if you want to discard(RED,DRAW-ONE), Press R0.
-     * Wild cards- Press AW.
+     * Wild card- Press AW.
-     * Wild cards- Press AT.
+     * Wild Draw two cards- Press AT.
      (A above stands for Action cards, W stands for Wild, T stands for draw Two)
    * To quit the game, Press Q or q.
 (This can happen at any point of time).